tomuelle/DIYweatherstation/README.md

 # DIY automatic monitoring station
+## Contact and credit
+This tutorial was designed by Tom Müller, in the framework of a PhD thesis at the University of Lausanne (Switzerland) and was co-supervised by Bettina Schaefli (University of Bern, Switzerland) and Stuart Lane (University of Lausanne, Switzerland).

+The codes are Open-Source.
+For scientific reference, please use the following link : https://doi.org/10.5194/egusphere-egu22-940

+For any questions, please write to tom.muller1@gmail.com

+## Description

 This page provides different low-cost arduino based automatic datalogger solutions developed in the framework of my PhD work in a remote high alpine environment.
 It contains all necessary information for the replication of such solutions and should be accessible for non-expert users.
 The solutions proposed here are based on my own experience and I stress that I had no prior training in sensor development nor electronics.